Estevan-Acevedo/generativeunsplash/README.md

 ### Dealer's Choice <!-- omit in toc -->

-- Utilize Storybook to create at least 5 reusable components, which are then used in your project; OR
+- Utilize Storybook to create at least 5 reusable components, which are then used in your project